 Eastern Shore Regional Spelling Bee

-The best spellers in elementary and middle schools on the Lower Shore convene annual at the University of Maryland Eastern Shore the first Saturday in March for a regional competition where the winner will qualify for the Scripps National Spelling Bee.
+The best spellers from public and private elementary and middle schools in Dorchester, Somerset, Wicomico, and Worcester counties convene annually at UMES on the first Saturday of March for a regional competition where the winner qualifies for the Scripps National Spelling Bee.

-Registration for school champions or homeschoolers is open at spellingbee.com along with resources to prepare for the Bee.
+Registration for school champions or homeschoolers is open at spellingbee.com, along with resources to prepare for the Bee.

-For further Information Contact:
+For further Information, contact:

 University of Maryland Eastern Shore